Gamesmes90/web-vscode-icons/README.md

 You can also add custom entries to show icons on other websites.

+The minimal version of this extension does not have the custom entries and settings.

 ## Usage
 Just install the extension and it will work out of the box.
 You can add custom entries by clicking on the extension icon or going to the extension settings.